jdstorey/fas/docs/introduction.md

 ### Industry

-Individuals working in industry began to call themselves "data scientists" several years after statisticians had introduced the field.
+Individuals working in industry began to call themselves "data scientists" in the late 2000's, but this was far  after statisticians had introduced the field.
+For exampe,

-- "In 2008, DJ Patil and Jeff Hammerbacher used the term 'data scientist' to define their jobs at LinkedIn and Facebook, respectively." <https://en.wikipedia.org/wiki/Data_science>

-- The term "data scientist" is now often used to describe positions in industry that primarily involve data, whether it is statistics, machine learning, data curation, or other data-centric activities

 # Components of Applied Statistics {#challenges}